-On the Bab: Fresh and light but filling Korean food and the perfect spot for a casual date or post-drinks meal.
-It’s tiny so often full, but the turn-over is quick!
+On the Bab: Fresh and light but filling Korean food, the perfect spot for a casual date or post-drinks meal.
+It’s tiny and often full, but the turn-over is quick!

 Farmstand: Hearty and wholesome is the vibe here, a great spot to take veggie friends looking for a bit of novelty.
 (They have meat as well, but even the biggest meat-lover might find it hard to resist the coconut daal…)

 Redemption: Continuing with the veg theme, these guys serve up interesting and filling salads (but call them “buddha bowls” – allow me a tiny eye roll please).

 falafel guys: OK so I don’t remember what the name of this falafel stand is, but it’s delicious and most days it’s in front of this Rosa’s Thai (which is also good for a tasty-and-cheap lunch/dinner).
 They now take card as payment, and for 50p extra you can add cauliflower or eggplant (that’s aubergine, to you Brits) or both, for a pound, to your wrap or salad.